LegoMiners/WHSTechNotes/journal.md

 # February 18, 2025

 Hinduism It's basically something the indians believe, that what happened in your old life determines your new life.
 In short term it's reincarnation, also it's karma.
 I learned it in World geography.
-I found it interesting because it is an example of Freedom of choice in Hinduism
+I found it interesting because it is an example of Freedom of choice in Hinduism. do u agree the smurf cat meme is still massive even in 2025? and what about the 'oh when the saints go marching in' meme?